 Much of this training can be done within your sport or at the gym, so where does yoga fit in?

-Yoga excels at strengthening the core and at balancing out the relative strengths and weaknesses established by your sport but there are a number of other reasons to include Strength sequences into your program.
+Yoga excels at strengthening the core and at balancing out the relative strengths and weaknesses established by your sport.
+But there are a number of other reasons to include Strength sequences into your program.
+It:

-- Yoga balances strength with flexibility and mobility to optimise functional rather than maximal strength.
+- Balances strength with flexibility and mobility to optimise functional rather than maximal strength.

-- Yoga integrates muscle groups to work together rather than focussing on muscles in isolation.
+- Integrates muscle groups to work together rather than focussing on muscles in isolation.

-- Yoga strengthens the core stabiliser muscles that support the spine.
+- Strengthens the core stabiliser muscles that support the spine.

-- Yoga emphasises the importance of the breath in building strength.
+- Emphasises the importance of the breath in building strength.

-- Yoga trains balance, which is an important component of functional strength.
+- Trains balance, which is an important component of functional strength.

-- Yoga trains strength dynamically, in all planes of movement.
+- Trains strength dynamically, in all planes of movement.